bjoernkarmann/project_alias/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 Project Alias is an open-source parasite to train custom wake-up names for smart home devices while disturbing their build in microphone.
+Read more about the project [here](http://bjoernkarmann.dk/project_alias).

-*NOTE: this project is still experimental and in development.*
+<p style='color:red'>NOTE: this project is experimental and still in development.</p>

 ## Build Guide

-For the complete step-by-step guide and 3D files see our [Instructables](https://www.instructables.com/id/Project-Alias)
+For the complete step-by-step guide and 3D files see our [Instructables](https://www.instructables.com/id/Project-Alias).

 ## Raspberry Pi Setup 🔧